 The Company was incorporated on 20 June 2014 under the terms of the Maltese Companies Act, 1995.
-Accordingly the financial statements of the company reflect the period from the date of incorporation to 31 December 2014.

 Principal activities

 The principal activity of the Company is to act as a finance, investment and property-holding company for lease to third parties.